Andrew Szczerba

-Andrew Joseph Szczerba (born July 16, 1988) is an American football tight end who is currently a free agent.
+Andrew Joseph Szczerba (born July 16, 1988) is an American former football tight end.
 He was a member of the Penn State Nittany Lions college football team for five seasons, but only played in three due to injury.
-After a senior college football season in which he faced adversity with the killing of his uncle, Szczerba signed with the Dallas Cowboys as an undrafted free agent after the 2012 NFL Draft.
+After a senior college football season in which he faced adversity with the killing of his uncle, Szczerba signed with the Dallas Cowboys as an undrafted free agent after the 2012 NFL draft.
 After the Cowboys released him, he signed with the Atlanta Falcons and was a member of the Falcons' practice squad during the second half of the 2012 NFL season.

 Early life

 Szczerba was born on July 16, 1988, in Wilmington, Delaware, to parents Edward and Florence (McCorkle) Szczerba.
 He and his fraternal twin, Julianna, are the youngest of five children.
 He attended Salesianum School and played football there leading his team to two state championships in 2005 and 2006 and playing both tight end and defensive end.
 Szczerba was selected the 2006 Gatorade Player-of-the-Year in Delaware and earned first-team all state honors both offensively and defensively.

 Szczerba comes from a football family background.
 Ed, his father, was a first-team All-State tight end on Salesianum's 1972 state championship team.
 His late uncle, Joe Szczerba, played football at Sallies and West Chester University and also has another uncle who played Division I-AA college football.